seejohnrun/seejohnrun.github.io/_posts/2010-09-24-minimum-viable-product.markdown

 ### What it means to the development lifecycle as a whole

-_The MVP is not a prototype, it is a proof of concept._ What s the difference?
+_The MVP is not a prototype, it is a proof of concept._ What's the difference?
 When developing a prototype, it might be acceptable to glaze over negative cases, or not make things secure.
 When developing an MVP, there should be no loss of quality, just a loss of quantity.
-It is a quick way to determine if the fundamental concept of your application works, but more importantly - a way to find out (from your users) what s most important.
+It is a quick way to determine if the fundamental concept of your application works, but more importantly - a way to find out (from your users) what's most important.

 ### How should a MVP affect pricing?